 The LeClaire Information Center (122 N. Cody Rd.; 563.289.4242, x61135) is the source of local information and brochures.

-Europeans have had a lengthy presence in the area around Le Claire.
-In the late 1700s, the French built Marin’s Post at the mouth of the Wapsipinicon River, just north of Le Claire, to facilitate trade with Indian nations.
+In the late 1700s, French soldiers built Marin’s Post at the mouth of the Wapsipinicon River, just north of Le Claire, to facilitate trade with Indian nations.
 A hundred years later, the American Fur Company built a trading post on Smith Island, just south of Le Claire.
-That island gets its name from another early settler, Martin Smith, who arrived in 1830 and lived in a wigwam for three years until his log cabin was finished.
+That island gets its name from another early settler, Martin Smith, who arrived in 1830 and lived in a bark-covered hut for three years until his log cabin was finished.

 The Buffalo Bill Museum (199 N. Front St.; 563.289.5580) is jam packed with memorabilia, photos, and antique tools.
 Highlights include the Red Cross quilt made in 1919 and embroidered with the names of 834 donors, the creepy horsehair coats, and the dog-powered butter churn.
-Also on-site is the Lone Star Steamboat, a steam-powered paddlewheel towboat that was built in 1869 and operated on the Mississippi River for a remarkable 100 years (and piloted for many years by Orrin Smith, the last of the famous rapids pilots).
-The old boat is now under glass and will be restored.
+Also on-site is the Lone Star, a steam-powered paddlewheel towboat that was built in 1869 and operated on the Mississippi River for a remarkable 100 years (and piloted for many years by Orrin Smith, the last of the famous rapids pilots).

 If you’ve seen the TV show American Pickers, you’ll be interested to know that the stars, Mike Wolfe, Frank Fritz, and Danielle Cushman, maintain their store, Antique Archaeology, in LeClaire, their original home base (115 1/2 Davenport St.; 563.265.3939).